Facebook Skip to main content

 Please feel free to use up to three pages for your resume, and include all significant work experience since graduating from high school.
 Include educational background as well as your activities and community involvement.

 Two recommendation letters are required as part of your application; however, you are permitted to submit up to three.
 Preferably, recommendations should be provided by professional contacts rather than academic or personal contacts.
 You may designate your recommenders at any time after starting your application.
-When you designate your recommenders in your online application profile, recommenders will receive an email directing them to their online recommendation form.
+When you designate your recommenders in your online application profile, recommenders will receive an email directing them to the online recommendation form.

-All MBA applicants are encouraged to take the Graduate Management Admissions Test (GMAT/GMAT Focus Edition) or the Graduate Record Exam (GRE).
+All MBA applicants are encouraged to take a standardized test of their choice.
+We accept all Graduate Management Admissions Test (GMAT); both the GMAT 10th Edition and GMAT Focus Edition.
+We also accept the Graduate Record Exam (GRE).
 Applicants with 6 or more years of full-time work experience may take the Executive Assessment (EA).
+Any exam type is encouraged, and it is the applicant’s choice which to select, we have no preference.
+Applicants also have the option to apply “Test Optional” to the Evening MBA Program without a standardized test score.

-GMAT 459-75-20
+GMAT 459-75-46

 GRE 4854